-- Secret Codes (§2.5 in text)-this topic is challenging. - Irrational numbers (§2.6 in text) - Real numbers (§2.7 in text) - Infinity in Geometric Objects (§3.5 in text) - Art Gallery problem (§4.2 in text) - Symmetry, Frieze patterns or Penrose tilings (§4.4 in text) - Non-Euclidean Geometry (§4.6 in text) - Knots and Links (§5.4 in text) - Fixed points and why there are places on opposite sides of earth with same temperature (§5.5 in text) - Julia and Mandelbrot sets (§6.4 in text) - Fractal dimension (§6.6 in text) - Probability and expected value (§7.4, §7.5 in text) - Other types of number systems-Mayan, Babylonian, etc. including non-base 10 systems - Other calendar systems -Julian vs. Gregorian, Jewish and Islamic, Mayan, etc. -conversions to our system - The role of the Platonic Solids in Plato's philosophy - The Archimedean (or semiregular) solids - the regular star polyhedra (Kepler-Poinsot polyhedra) - The artwork of Escher and geometry (symmetry §4.4, hyperbolic geometry §4.6) - the Alhambra and other use of symmetric patterns in Islamic art - Other topics relating math and art or architecture. - mathematics of musical scales (equal temperament vs. just temperament, etc.) - symmetry in J.S.
-Bach's Musical Offering or other musical works
+- Secret Codes (§2.5 in text)-this topic is challenging. - Irrational numbers (§2.6 in text) - Real numbers (§2.7 in text) - Infinity in Geometric Objects (§3.5 in text) - Art Gallery problem (§4.2 in text) - Symmetry, Frieze patterns or Penrose tilings (§4.4 in text) - Non-Euclidean Geometry (§4.6 in text) - Knots and Links (§5.4 in text) - Fixed points and why there are places on opposite sides of earth with same temperature (§5.5 in text) - Julia and Mandelbrot sets (§6.4 in text) - Fractal dimension (§6.6 in text) - Probability and expected value (§7.4, §7.5 in text) - Other types of number systems-Mayan, Babylonian, etc. including non-base 10 systems - Other calendar systems -Julian vs. Gregorian, Jewish and Islamic, Mayan, etc. - The role of the Platonic Solids in Plato's philosophy - The Archimedean (or semiregular) solids - the regular star polyhedra (Kepler-Poinsot polyhedra) - truncated polyhedra - The artwork of Escher and geometry (symmetry §4.4, hyperbolic geometry §4.6) - the Alhambra and other use of symmetric patterns in Islamic art - Other topics relating math and art.
+(Mathematics and art was the theme of Math Awareness Month last Spring.)

-- Juggling patterns - Report on a topic in one of the following books (available in the library): - Innumeracy by John Allen Paulos (about mathematical illiteracy and its consequences) - Godel, Escher, Bach: an eternal golden braid by Douglas Hofstadter - What is Mathematics? by Courant and Robbins - The Mathematical Experience by Phillip Davis, et. al. - The Shape of Space by Jeffrey Weeks - The Knot Book by Colin Adams - Read and report on mathematics in the Tom Stoppard play Arcadia, or another play with mathematical themes. - Voting Theory - Fair division (how to cut a cake so everyone is happy) - Euler circuits (and mail delivery or snow removal) - Other topics are welcome, but you should run it by me first.
+- mathematics of musical scales (equal temperament vs. just temperament, etc.) - symmetry in J.S.
+Bach's Musical Offering - Juggling patterns - Other proofs of the Pythagorean Theorem. - Report on a topic in one of the following books (available in the library): - Innumeracy by John Allen Paulos (about mathematical illiteracy and its consequences) - Godel, Escher, Bach: an eternal golden braid by Douglas Hofstadter - What is Mathematics? by Courant and Robbins - The Mathematical Experience by Phillip Davis, et. al. - The Shape of Space by Jeffrey Weeks - The Knot Book by Colin Adams - Read and report on mathematics in the Tom Stoppard play Arcadia. - Voting Theory - Fair division (how to cut a cake so everyone is happy) - Euler circuits (and mail delivery or snow removal) - Other topics are welcome, but you should run it by me first.